deeptools/HiCExplorer/docs/content/example_usage.rst

 The Hi-C matrix has to be corrected to remove GC, open chromatin biases and, most importantly, to normalize the number of restriction sites per bin.
 Because a fraction of bins from repetitive regions contain few contacts it is necessary to filter those regions first.
 Also, in mammalian genomes some regions enriched by reads should be discarded.
-To aid in the filtering of regions `hicCorrectMatrix` generates a diagnostic plot as follows:
+To aid in the filtering of regions :ref:`hicCorrectMatrix` generates a diagnostic plot as follows:

 .. code-block:: bash